Ismail Patel: Gaza flotilla

 He was held by Israel for just under 48 hours and then deported to Turkey.

 He flew back to London Heathrow, and gave a press conference with Alex Harrison and Daniel Machover.

+Patel states he witnessed at extremely close range the shooting of two of the ten killed by the Israel Defense Forces in their raid at sea on the MV Mavi Marmara.

+Personal life

+He is the brother of Shockat Adam, the pro-Gaza independent MP for Leicester South since the 2024 United Kingdom general election.